tsmarsh/moth/README.md

   - name: done
     dir: done

-# Default priority for new issues
+# Default severity for new issues
-default_priority: med
+default_severity: med

 # Editor for `moth edit` (falls back to $EDITOR, then vi)
 editor: nvim